Hot Wings

 • A bold kick of spice!
 Hot wings are even spicier than buffalo wings!
 They’re perfect for the spice lovers in your life.

 • The perfect game day appetizer.
 What could be better than snacking on a plate of hot wings with ranch dressing for the big game?
-Just like garlic parmesan wings and lemon pepper wings, this hot wings recipe is always popular at parties, game day get-togethers, and for fun weeknight dinners.
+Just like lemon pepper wings, this hot wings recipe is always popular at parties, game day get-togethers, and for fun weeknight dinners.

 • Incredible texture.
 The outside is sticky, saucy, lightly charred, and, most importantly, super crunchy.